quantiacs/documentation/en/source/quick_start/quick_start.md

 ```python
 strategy = price_open - price_open_one_day_ago
 ```
-and trades the top 500 **liquid companies** ranked according to the USD traded volume in the last calendar month:
+and trades the top 500 **liquid companies** ranked according to the USD traded volume in the last full calendar month:

 ```python
 weights = strategy * data.sel(field="is_liquid")